Chatham Borough, New Jersey: Local government

 Having adopted several different forms of government since its settlement in 1710, Chatham adopted the newly allowed borough form of New Jersey municipal government during a reincorporation in 1897.
 The borough form of government is now used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Chatham is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2025, the Mayor is Democrat Carolyn Dempsey, whose term of office ends December 31, 2027.
-Members of the borough council are Council President Jocelyn Mathiasen (D, 2027), Brian Hargrove (D, 2026), Katherine Hay (D, 2027), Karen Koronkiewicz (D, 2025), Justin Strickland (D, 2026) and Irene Treloar (D, 2025).
+As of 2026, the Mayor is Democrat Carolyn Dempsey, whose term of office ends December 31, 2027.
+Members of the borough council are Council President Brian Hargrove (D, 2026), Miles Gilmore (D, 2028), Katherine Hay (D, 2027), Karen Koronkiewicz (D, 2028), Jocelyn Mathiasen (D, 2027) and Justin Strickland (D, 2026).